bpm-diag/smartRPA/README.md

 ## Installation and execution:

 Make sure you are using _64bit_ version of Python 3.8.1.
-You can download it from the official site for for [Windows](https://www.python.org/ftp/python/3.8.1/python-3.8.1-amd64.exe) or [Mac](https://www.python.org/ftp/python/3.8.1/python-3.8.1-macosx10.9.pkg).
-Do not install python from a package manager like _brew_.
+You can download it from the official site for [Windows](https://www.python.org/ftp/python/3.8.1/python-3.8.1-amd64.exe) or [MacOS](https://www.python.org/ftp/python/3.8.1/python-3.8.1-macosx10.9.pkg).
+Do not install Python from a package manager like _brew_.

 #### 1. **Install dependencies**